MattInglisWhalen/MattInglisWhalen.github.io/_pages/miws_autofit_tutorial_5.md

 Putting the model into the input field, validating that the input corresponds to a valid function, and clicking Find Fit, we see that AutoFit has found a local minimum for the chi-squared of this model.
-The global minimum can’t be reached from here using its search strategy, but we can help it out by adjusting its original search parameters.
+The global minimum can’t be reached from here using its search strategy, but we can help it out by adjusting its initial search parameters.

 After a local optimum has been found, a set of sliders appears at the bottom of the window.
 These can be dragged up and down to show how the model would appear with a new set of coefficients.
 If you can manually find a